google/loaner/docs/setup_guide.md

     **WARNING:** Change this constant to `False` *after* you complete the initial bootstrap.
 Setting this constant to `False` will prevent unexpected bootstraps in the future (a bootstrap will cause data loss).

+#### shared/config.ts

++   **`PROD`** is the Google Cloud Project ID the production version of GnG will run in.
+You need to replace the string 'prod-app-engine-project' with the ID of your project.
+This is the same ID than used on ON_PROD line on loaner/web_app/constants.py

++   **`WEB_APP_CLIENT_IDS`** is the OAuth2 Client ID you created previously that the Web App frontend will use to authenticate to the production version of GnG.
+This is the same ID than used on WEB_APP_CLIENT_ID line on loaner/web_app/constants.py

+    *   (*optional*) If you are deploying a single instance of the application, use that value for all fields.
+Otherwise, specify your separate prod, qa and dev Client IDs.

++   **`STANDARD_ENDPOINTS`** is the Google Endpoints URL the frontend uses to access your backend API.
+If necessary, update the `prod`, `qa` and `dev` values.

+    *   You can find these URLs in the Google Cloud console by going to App Engine > Versions and changing the service from the menu.

+    *   (*optional*) If you are deploying a single instance of the application, use that value for all fields.
+Otherwise, specify your separate prod, qa and dev endpoint URLs.

 ### (Optional) Customize GnG Settings